Sargasso Sea Stories: Plot summary

 "Three days later, he was dead, and we were alone.

-The narrator continues to fortify the ship's defenses, and soon finds that his new wife is pregnant.
+The narrator continues to fortify the ship's defences, and soon finds that his new wife is pregnant.
 He takes stock of the ship's stores of food and finds that sufficient provisions exist to keep them alive for fifteen to seventeen years.

 The narrator of the story within a story concludes by describing his plans to enclose the manuscript in the water-cask and attach it to a balloon, so that the wind will carry it to open water.
 The narrative returns from the story-within-a-story to describe the present captain's reaction to the story:

 "Seventeen years pervisions," he muttered thoughtfully.
 "An' this 'ere were written sumthin' like twenty-nine years ago!"
 He nodded his head several times.
 "Poor creetures!" he exclaimed.
 "It'd be er long while, Jock -- a long while!"

 "The Finding of the Graiken"

 A man abuses his friend's trust by taking over his ship and sailing on a mission to the Sargasso Sea to rescue his girlfriend.